Can You Store Pool Chemicals in an Outdoor Shed? Safety Guide

 Inventory Management

 Rotate your chemical stock using the "first in, first out" principle.
-Liquid chlorine typically lasts 2-3 months in ideal conditions but degrades faster in heat.
-Check expiration dates monthly and test chlorine strength with a Taylor test kit to ensure effectiveness.
+Liquid chlorine typically loses 1-3% of available chlorine per month under proper storage conditions but degrades faster in heat.
+Check expiration dates monthly and consult manufacturer specifications to verify effectiveness during storage.

 Safety Equipment